 What are the advantages of planting younger plants?

 On the flip side, younger plants cost less to buy because they’ve had less time and resources spent on them and they’re easier to transport.
-Many plants, once established, will grow incredibly quickly, some even reaching near full size in one summer.
+Many young plants, once established, will grow incredibly quickly, some even reaching near full size in one summer.
 For those plants it would be really silly to buy a full sized version.
 Others do take longer, and can be slower to create an impact – it may be up to 2 – 3 years for them.
 Wisteria is known for taking up to 7 years to fully establish but I doubt anyone would disagree that the wait is worth it.

 A garden planted with younger plants will be much more cost effective and – after what can seem like a slow start – can produce more vigorous plants for a better longterm planting.